Don’t Waste Your Money on These Worthless Vitamins!

 There will always be some controversy surrounding the use of supplemental nutritional support whether it’s vitamins or more targeted supplement formulas.
 The makers of synthetic supplements will continue to defend their products and the medical community will continue to dishonor them.

-I find It a tremendous contradiction in the fact that our government agencies continue to require the vitamin fortification of many processed foods, yet at the same time, they support the published claims by pharmaceutical studies that vitamin supplements provide no health benefits.
+I find the greatest irony in the fact that our government agencies continue to require the vitamin fortification of many processed foods, yet at the same time, they support the published claims by pharmaceutical studies that vitamin supplements provide no health benefits.

-I could waste a lot of time disputing the abundance of biased and poorly done studies that use synthetic supplements to discredit the nutritional field in general, but I would prefer to continue serving my friends’ and patients’ health needs with continued success.
-The facts are undeniable; there are thousands of individuals who are living proof of how effective and sometimes even life-saving a well-designed nutritional protocol can be.
+I could waste a lot of time disputing the abundance of biased and poorly done studies that use synthetic supplements to discredit the nutritional field in general, but I prefer to look forward to serving my patients’ health needs with continued success.
+The facts are undeniable; there are countless individuals who are living proof of the highly effective and sometimes even life-saving results derived from quality nutritional supplements.

-When done properly, using well formulated products produced from sources which include all the biologically active co-factors which only whole foods can, and prescribed appropriately, the outcomes are highly consistent and reproducible.
+When done properly, using the correct formula, produced from sources which include all the biologically active co-factors which only whole foods can, and prescribed appropriately, the outcomes are highly consistent and reproducible.